Why would you choose wool over a synthetic yarn for your knitting?

 Wool is a hard wearing fibre that, providing it is given adequate care, retains it's good appearance indefinitely.

 Wool's natural elasticity means that the fibres will stretch under pressure rather than break, and as the fibres 'spring back' when the pressure is released, woollen garments tend to retain their shape.

 Spun and knitted well, woollen garments are light and the elasticity of the fibre ensure the garment can yield to any body movements.

 As a fabric, wool draws moisture from the body and absorbs it inside the wool fibres.
 Heat is generated as the moisture is absorbed so that the garment stays warm without feeling wet or clammy.

 Wool also manages to absorb odours and allows your skin to breathe.

 Wool fibres have an outer layer of scales that reduce the ability of dirt and dust to penetrate the fibre.
 Any stains on your garments tend to sit on top of the fibres, rather than being embedded within them, making wool much easier to clean than other fibres.

 You usually do not need to scrub to remove dirt and stain (and this is not a good idea anyway unless you want to damage your garment!), a good soak in warm soapy water is all that you need to do to clean your woollen items.

-Wool asborbs moisture from the air around it, and because of this the potential to accumulate static electricity is greatly reduced in comparision to other fibres and fabrics.
+Wool absorbs moisture from the air around it and because of this the potential to accumulate static electricity is greatly reduced in comparison to other fibres and fabrics.

 One of the properties of wool is that it will not easily burn.
 When subjected to flames it will smoulder instead.
 Unlike synthetic fibres wool does not melt so it will not stick to your skin and cause burns.